ubports/autopilot/docs/guides/page_object.rst

 Introducing the Page Object Pattern
 -----------------------------------
 Automated testing of an application through the Graphical User Interface (GUI) is inherently fragile.
 These tests require regular review and attention during the development cycle.
-This is known as *Interface Sensitivity ("even minor changes to the interface can cause tests to fail" [1])*.
+This is known as Interface Sensitivity (`"even minor changes to the interface can cause tests to fail" <https://books.google.com/books?isbn=0132797461>`_).
 Utilizing the page-object pattern, alleviates some of the problems stemming from this fragility, allowing us to do automated user acceptance testing (UAT) in a sustainable manner.

 The Page Object Pattern comes from the `Selenium community <https://code.google.com/p/selenium/wiki/PageObjects>`_ and is the best way to turn a flaky and unmaintainable user acceptance test into a stable and useful